 Radical community building.

-The following interview of Bryce Kanbara (BK) is excerpted from an oral history recording completed August 23, 2018 at the Hamilton Public Library, central branch sound studio, for the Building Cultural Legacies project as part of a series of conversations between emerging and established artists, organized by the Hamilton Arts Council and the Hamilton Public Library and funded by the Ontario Trillium Foundation.
+The following interview of Bryce Kanbara (BK) is excerpted from an oral history recording completed August 23, 2018 at the Hamilton Public Library, central branch sound studio, for the Building Cultural Legacies project as part of a series of conversations between emerging and established artists, organized by the Hamilton Arts Council and the Hamilton Public Library.
 Interviewed by Aaron Murphy (AM).
+To read the full interview transcript, click here.
+To listen to the audio, click here.

 AM: Bryce Kanbara’s career stretches over nearly fifty years.
 He graduated from McMaster University with a B.A. in English literature in Art History in 1971 and from there, was a founding member and then administrator and then director of the Hamilton Artists’ Inc. from 1975-1981.
 During this time he was also the Hamilton representative and then Ontario spokesman for CAR or Canadian Artist Representation which is also known as CARFAC which advocates on behalf of artists.
 And then for the next three decades, he worked as an officer, curator, director at the Burlington Arts Center, then called the Burlington Culture Center, Ontario Arts Council, National Association of Japanese Canadians, Japanese Canadian Cultural Center, Art Gallery of Hamilton, as well as the Glenhyrst Art Gallery of Brant.